 Applied Learning Projects(ALPS) are provided by the Research and Business Development Center (RBDC), not BYU-Idaho.

 For ALPS | Advanced projects, students need to use the typical process to apply for internship credit or explore course substitutions.
 The best way to find out if an ALPS project will count towards credit is to apply for an internship through I-Plan, work directly with your Faculty Coordinator, and the Internship Office on campus at BYU-Idaho.

 Advanced projects provide students with a 150 hour to 270+ hour experience over the course of a semester.
-The content and skills application of our projects are currently centered on ag research and business research.
-For some majors, this research experience will pair well with the internship requirements.
-Past students have found this alignment with applied math, communications, public health, psychology, sociology, and more.
+The content and skills application of our projects are currently centered on business research.
+Some projects may have a need for data science skills and/or programming with familiarity with Python, R/Shiney, and SQL.
+For some majors, these project experiences will pair well with the internship requirements.
+Past students have found this alignment with applied math, business management, communications, finance, economics, marketing, public health, psychology, sociology, and more.
 However, students must work directly with their department on a case by case basis.

 For ALPS | Basic projects, all students will receive credit through IDS 297R.
 Some majors may have an opportunity to substitute this elective credit for a required course.
 To explore this option, non-business major students will need to contact advising and discuss the options.
 The easiest route is to complete IDS 297R and then work with advising and your department chair to override the pre-authorized course substitution and/or internship credit.
 For business major students, ALPS | Basic is an approved substitution for B 298.
 Your grad plan will recognize IDS 297R as an equivalency to B 298R.